Ian Gow: Parliamentary career

-Although identified with the right-wing of the Party, he took a liberal position on some issues.
-He visited Rhodesia at the time of its Unilateral Declaration of Independence and was subsequently critical of the country's white minority regime.
+After 1979 Gow shared an office with Michael Brown.Grimsby Evening Telegraph – 30 July 1990 Although identified with the right-wing of his party, he took a liberal position on some issues.
+He visited Rhodesia at the time of its Unilateral Declaration of Independence in 1965 and was subsequently critical of the country's white minority regime.
 As an MP, Gow consistently voted against the restoration of the death penalty.
-As Minister of State for Housing and Construction (from 1983 to June 1985) he showed a willingness to commit public funds to housing projects that alarmed some on the right-wing of the Conservative party.
+As Minister of State for Housing and Construction (from 1983 to June 1985) he showed a willingness to commit public funds to housing projects that alarmed some on the right-wing of the Conservative Party.
 "After taking what was perhaps too principled a stand in a complex dispute over Housing Improvement Grants, he was moved sideways to the post of minister of state at the Treasury".

-From 1982, Conservative policy began to move towards a more flexible position on Northern Ireland.
-In November 1985, Gow was persuaded by the speeches his cousin Nicholas Budgen made to resign as Minister of State in HM Treasury over the signing of the Anglo-Irish Agreement.
+From 1982, Conservative Party policy began to move towards a more flexible position on Northern Ireland.
+In November 1985, Gow was persuaded by the speeches of his cousin Nicholas Budgen to resign as Minister of State in HM Treasury over the signing of the Anglo-Irish Agreement.
 Despite his disagreement with government policy, he used his resignation speech to underline his personal devotion to Thatcher, describing her as "the finest chief, the most resolute leader, the kindest friend that any member of this House could hope to serve."
 The Anglo-Irish Agreement would ultimately lead to devolved government for Northern Ireland, power sharing in the province and engagement with the Republic.
 After his resignation from the government, Gow became chairman of the parliamentary Conservative backbench committee on Northern Ireland.
 He was a leading opponent of any compromise with republicans and his tactics in this regard caused concern to the Northern Ireland Secretary Jim Prior and other MPs.
 According to The Guardian: "He [Gow] co-ordinated the Tory backbench opposition to Mr Prior's Northern Ireland Assembly bill in the early 1980s.
 His activities were said to have startled other Tory MPs and led to a complaint from an enraged Mr Prior to Mrs Thatcher."

 Although he was opposed to the broadcasting of Parliamentary debates, on 21 November 1989, he delivered the first televised speech in the House of Commons.
 Until 1989, television cameras did not show proceedings in the House of Commons, although it had been discussed eight times between 1964 and 1989.
-In 1988 MPs backed an experiment with cameras in the chamber, and 1989 Commons proceedings were televised for the first time on 21 November.
-Technically, Gow was not the first MP to appear on camera in the chamber, as Bob Cryer, the MP for Bradford South raised a point of order before Gow presented the Loyal Address at the opening of Parliament.
+In 1988, MPs backed an experiment with cameras in the chamber, and House of Commons proceedings were televised for the first time on 21 November 1989.
+Technically, Gow was not the first MP to appear on camera in the chamber, as Bob Cryer, Labour MP for Bradford South, raised a point of order before Gow presented the Loyal Address at the opening of Parliament.
 In his speech, Gow referred to a letter he had received from a firm of consultants who had offered to improve his personal appearance and television image, making a few self-deprecating jokes about his baldness.
 MPs agreed in 1990 to make the experiment permanent.